don-tnowe/godot-resources-as-sheets-plugin/README.md

-# Edit Resources as Spreadsheet
+# Edit Resources as Table

     "Welp, it is what it sounds like!"